AleksicIvan/guide/README.md

 ## Prerequisites

 You will need [Leiningen][1] 2.0 or above installed as well as Postgres DB 12.
-Also, app was build using following libraries/dependencies among others:
+Also, the app was built using following libraries/dependencies among others:
 [Luminus][2], [funcool auth library][3], [Cheshire][4], [all Metosin's libraries][5], [re-frame][6] and [reagent][7]

 [1]: https://github.com/technomancy/leiningen